 Logging into a website creates a traces of your digital footprint.
 While this doesn’t typically affect us outside of a basic search history log, it can, unfortunately, attract the attention of hackers.

-Hackers try to access your account to steal information.
+Hackers try to gain access to your account to steal information.
 This can include anything from money, personal identification, or entire accounts.
 Depending on the site, this can range in severity.
 A Facebook hacker is probably just going to mess around with your recent posts, but a hacker obtaining your social security number is another issue entirely.

-So when it comes to 2FA vs MFA, which form of authentication should you use?
+So, when it comes to 2FA vs MFA, which form of authentication should you use?

 Today, we’ll dive into the details of two-factor and multi-factor authentication.